-Delta-8-THC has been growing in popularity over the past couple years.
-A promising alternative to delta-9-THC, it is described by Dr. David Crocker, board-certified interventional radiologist and the creator of Solutions by Dr. Dave, as “the fourth most common active compound in cannabis.
-It is closely related to delta-9-THC with anti-nausea, anti-anxiety, appetite-stimulating, pain relieving, and neuroprotective properties.
-Delta-8 is a kinder, gentler version of delta-9.
-It possesses many of the same benefits including help with pain, nausea and sleeplessness.”
+Delta-8 THC has been growing in popularity over the past couple years.
+A promising alternative to delta-9 THC, it is the fourth most common active compound in cannabis.
+Closely related to delta-9 THC, delta-8 is a kinder, gentler option.

 Is this cannabinoid too good to be true?
 Here’s what we currently know about the legality and effects of this incredible cannabinoid.

 1) What is Delta-8 THC?